-Our programs have their own advisory councils of experienced business professionals who currently work in those sectors.
+Each programs has its own advisory council of experienced industry leaders and professionals who currently work in those sectors.
 Each council's assignment is to ensure the currency and relevance of the studies offered.
 It's a big job, but the task is eased by the fact that many Northwood instructors are themselves experienced veterans of the industries they teach.
-Further, the Northwood Board of Trustees, comprising business, cultural, and professional leaders from many fields, provides oversight and makes policy for expanding the service of the university to the business community and students.
+Further, the Northwood University Board of Trustees, comprising business, cultural, and professional leaders from many fields, provides oversight and makes policy for expanding the service of the university to the business community and students.